-Two provisional seats are awarded to candidates who communicate their intention to attend VCU School of Medicine.
 Successful candidates demonstrate outstanding academic preparation, professional conduct, dedication to the profession, and personal maturity.
 In addition, students nominated for this program must take the MCAT in the spring or summer of their junior year.
 This is not an accelerated program.
 Historically, two students have been selected for this program every year.